 Now you have to select the webhook fields.
 To do it, click on the Manage button and subscribe to messages.
 Finally, click on Done to save.

 Go back to our app.
-Paste the permanent access token you collected before on the Access Token field.
+Paste the permanent access token you collected before from the System User.
 Then, paste the WhatsApp Business Account ID number on the Account ID Field.
 Click on Submit to save.
 After a few seconds, your WhatsApp account will be connected and ready to use.

 If you have any additional doubts, you can always book a call with one of our experts to guide you.